-GOD, the Creator and Preserver of all mankind, we humbly beseech thee for all sorts and conditions of men; that thou wouldest be pleased to make thy ways known unto them, thy saving health unto all nations.
-More especially we pray for thy holy Church universal; that it may be so guided and governed by thy good Spirit, that all who profess and call themselves Christians may be led into the way of truth, and hold the faith in unity of spirit, in the bond of peace, and in righteousness of life.
-Finally, we commend to thy fatherly goodness all those who are any ways afflicted, or distressed, in mind, body, or estate; [especially those for This may be said whom our prayers are desired;] when any desire the that it may please thee to com- prayers of the Confort and relieve them, according gregation.

-to their several necessities; giving them patience under their sufferings, and a happy issue out of all their afflictions.
-And this we beg for Jesus Christ's sake.
+GOD, the Creator and Preserver of all mankind, I we humbly beseech thee for all sorts and conditions of men; that thou wouldest be pleased to make thy ways known unto them, thy saving health More especially we pray for thy unto all nations. holy Church universal; that it may be so guided and governed by thy good Spirit, that all who profess and call themselves Christians may be led into the way of truth, and hold the faith in unity of spirit, in the bond of peace, and in righteousness of life.
+Finally, we commend to thy fatherly goodness all those who are any ways afflicted, or dis- This may be tressed, in mind, body, or estate; [es-said when any desire the praypecially those for whom our prayers are ers of the Condesired; that it may please thee to com- gregation. fort and relieve them, according to their several necessities; giving them patience under their sufferings, and a happy issue out of all their afflic-And this we beg for Jesus Christ's sake. tions.
 Amen.